 Some of us wanted to fly it though.

-For real you guys, the new X-wing is beautiful and I wish I lived in Star Wars so I could fly one.— Brian @ Halloween in July (@brian_nov) July 22, 2014
+For real you guys, the new X-wing is beautiful and I wish I lived in Star Wars so I could fly one.— Brian is a Plague of Frogs (@brian_nov) July 22, 2014

 Some, like Lucasfilm publicist Chris Argyropoulos and I, wanted to hug it.

 I like this freeze frame the most as it looks like the pilot is just hugging the XWing.
 Which is what I would do. http://t.co/3kuYV2HIdx— Chris Argyropoulos (@ThatChrisA) July 21, 2014